stat545ubc-2021/lmPlot/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to plot the linear model of two variables: `cyl` - Number of cylinders and `mpg` - Miles/(US) gallon from the `mtcars` data:

 ``` r
 library(lmPlot)